 - This is the first cigar in the history of my smoking career that has made me sick to the point of vomiting.
 I don’t want to hold this against the cigar, but I feel this needs to be stated as somewhat of a warning.
 Even on a full stomach the sheer amount of nicotine introduced into my system was overwhelming to a cigar smoker of seven years.

 - Final smoking time was a whopping two and a half hours – this is a slow burner for sure.

 - If you would like to purchase the Casa Magna Colorado Gigantores, you can call Fumé at 973.783.3863.
 Don’t forget to tell them halfwheel sent you.

-The Bottom Line: I can’t say this cigar is my cup of tea, but I am here to give you my unbiased opinion on the cigar.
+I can't say this cigar is my cup of tea, but I am here to give you my unbiased opinion on the cigar.
 The Casa Magna Colorado Gigantores is a great deal, it has a wonderful earthy flavor profile, and is a powerhouse of a cigar.
-I know there are a lot of cigar smokers out there that this profile will fit what they’re looking for perfectly.
+I know there are a lot of cigar smokers out there that this profile will fit what they're looking for perfectly.
 To me the size borders on uncomfortable —a bit of a jawbreaker and not something you can comfortably hold in your mouth.
 On the other hand, the thick ring gauge and length gives you a cigar that burns slow and for a very long time.
 Really it would be the ideal cigar for a round of golf or working in the yard because it is slow to go out and will last you the entire time.
 On the unfortunate side of things, this is a very limited release so the chances of you walking into your local shop and finding them are exactly zero, that is unless your local shop is Fumé Cigars.
 If this does sound like a cigar that fits your profile, I can easily recommend hunting a few down and picking them up.